Care, Support & Intervention

 We'll also have:

-• A quiet space available for grounding
+• A Quiet Tent available for sensory decompression & grounding

 • A self-care station with tea, sensory items, and tarot